PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 optimized model from the tutorials but take a closer look at the YOLO (You Only Look Once) algorithm.

 Although, [GitHub](https://github.com/dusty-nv/jetson-inference) is the best place to familiarize users with the coding on Jetson
 Nano.
-Figure 1. shown below presents a Jetson Nano device.
+Image shown below presents a Jetson Nano device.

 <img src="img/jetson.png"